 Step 2: Decide the Slope You want

 Before you can move forward, you need to decide how much sloping you actually want.
 In general, the more sloping away from your home that there is, the better your position for reducing overall moisture issues.
-However, the recommendations related to soil grading tend to depend on your location.
+However, the recommendations related to soil grading typically depend on your location and type of soil.

 Step 3: Build up the Soil Grade

-Now, on to building up the soil grade.
-You can start doing this by putting soil dirt directly against your foundation.
+Next, you must build up the soil grade in order to properly drain water.
+You can start doing this by putting soil directly against your foundation.
 You want to make sure you achieve a solid base prior to measuring the distance from the base.
-Then, use the same 10-foot board to take note of the newly achieved difference in the sloping measurement.
+Then, use the same 10-foot board used in step 1 to take note of the newly achieved difference in the sloping measurement.

 The next step is to fill in the area that is remaining around the foundation of your home.
 You want to do this to about 10 feet out from the perimeter of the home.
 The rule of thumb is to add dirt starting at the lower heights and then continue to move out from the home.
 This allows you to achieve a steady slope that is more gradual in nature.